8 Simple Rules: Syndication

 In the United Kingdom, the show began airing on the Disney Channel in 2003, with the episodes edited for a children's audience.
 It was picked up by ABC1, which aired it until the channel's closure in 2007.
 The same year, Channel 5 began airing Season 1 of the series.
 From 2008, all three seasons of the show were aired on 5*.
 The series was aired uncut on subsequent channels following its cancellation by Disney Channel.
 Both Channel 5 and 5* aired the series in its original widescreen format.
 In 2017, Comedy Central obtained the rights to the show and started airing it on June 12, 2017.

-In Denmark, "8 Simple Rules" aired on TV3.
+In Denmark, 8 Simple Rules aired on TV3.

 In Canada, the show aired on YTV and ABC Spark (the Canadian version of Freeform).

-In the Republic of Ireland, "8 Simple Rules" aired on RTÉ Two.
+In the Republic of Ireland, 8 Simple Rules aired on RTÉ Two.
 Later, rights to the show were acquired by TG4, which aired the series weeknights at 5:35 p.m.
 The series was shown on both channels uncut, despite the early time of day, but the show was issued an age rating.
-On RTÉ Two, it was issued a "PS" rating and, on TG4, a "12" rating.
+On RTÉ Two, it was issued a "PS" rating, though it received a "12" rating on TG4.

-In Israel, the show aired on satellite provider yes, using its shortened title 8 Simple Rules in Hebrew ("8 כללים פשוטים").
+In Israel, the show was broadcast by satellite provider yes, using its shortened title 8 Simple Rules in Hebrew ("8 כללים פשוטים").